 If you provide information to us about any person other than yourself, such as your relatives, next of kin, your advisers, your suppliers or contractors, you must ensure that they understand how their information will be used, and that they have given their permission for you to disclose it to us and for you to allow us, and our outsourced service providers, to use it.

-In certain limited cases, we may collect certain sensitive personal data from you (that is, information about your racial or ethnic origin, political opinions, religious beliefs, trade union activities, physical or mental health, sexual life, or details of criminal offences, or genetic or biometric data) in one of the relevant ways described above.
-However, we will only do so on the basis of your explicit consent.
+In certain limited cases, we may collect certain sensitive personal information from you (that is, information about your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership or activities, physical or mental health, sexual life or orientation, or genetic or biometric data for the purpose of uniquely identifying a natural person) in one of the relevant ways described above.
+However, we will only do so on the basis of your explicit consent (being a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of your agreement to the processing.

 Site visit information